 Headaches can be really painful, but something that most of us will suffer from at some point.
 One thing that is never thought about a lot is how headaches could be connected with diet.
 It’s not something that most of us think about, other than say when we get dehydrated or we’re having withdrawals from caffeine.

 Something I haven’t really given much thought to until now, but I’ve only had one headache that lasted for a day in the past two years of eating healthy and being on a CR diet.
+Although I did initially have one long-lasting headache when I began the diet.

 There seems to be a connection with diet and reducing the number of headaches.
 I guess a lot of headaches maybe down to glucose spikes and dips from eating foods high in sugar?
 Not only that, who knows all the chemicals, additives that are present in processed foods.